CGATOxford/cgat/doc/BuildingPipelines.rst

 Using configuration values
 --------------------------

-Configuration values are accessible via the :var:`PARAMS` variable.
-The :var:`PARAMS` variable is a dictionary mapping configuration parameters to values.
+Configuration values are accessible via the :py:data:`PARAMS` variable.
+The :py:data:`PARAMS` variable is a dictionary mapping configuration parameters to values.
 Keys are in the format ``section_parameter``.
 For example, the key ``bowtie_threads`` will provide the configuration value of::